PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #7 - 2022-08/index.md

 ---
 title: Monthly report n⁰7- 2022-08
-description: "Third monthly report of a 2-year journey on the PiRogue Tool Suite project"
+description: "Monthly report of a 2-year journey on the PiRogue Tool Suite project"
 lead: "PiRogue tool suite (PTS) is an open-source tool suite that provides a comprehensive mobile forensic and network traffic analysis platform."
 date: 2022-08-31
 lastmod: 2022-08-31